The Science and Soul of Southwind

 Cadaretta’s Soil Composition at Southwind Vineyard

-The Southwind Vineyard is just west of Milton-Freewater in Oregon; and is located in the Walla Walla Valley American Viticultural Area (AVA).
-This estate has unusual and extraordinary characteristics in its soils, and so begins the definition of its distinctive terroir.
+The Southwind Vineyard is just west of Milton-Freewater in Oregon, and is located in the Walla Walla Valley American Viticultural Area (AVA).
+This estate contains some distinctive soils that help to define its exceptional terroir.

-Dr. Kevin Pogue, of Vinterra Consulting, is a licensed geologist and professor of geology at Whitman College in Walla Walla, Washington.
-He holds a doctorate in geology from Oregon State University, and has over 20 years of research experience and teaching at the university level.
-It was he who Rick Middleton, whose family company owns both Southwind Vineyard and Walla Walla’s Cadaretta Winery, hired to define his vineyard’s soil types.
+Dr. Kevin Pogue, of VinTerra Consulting, is a licensed geologist and professor of geology at Whitman College in Walla Walla, Washington.
+He holds a doctorate in geology from Oregon State University, and has over 25 years of teaching and research experience at the university level.
+It was he who Rick Middleton, whose family company owns both Southwind Vineyard and Walla Walla’s Cadaretta Winery, hired to characterize and delineate his vineyard’s soil types.
 This was done in order to begin to identify Southwind’s terroir, and the flavors that might be irreplaceably ascribed to its wines.

 Have you heard the Japanese saying, “The nail that sticks out gets hammered down”?
 This saying is used to make a point about how difficult it is to be different, and that any deviance is met with resistance.
-With the vineyards at Cadaretta, this is how it is for us… except, the fact that we have something so dramatically different in all of Washington State is this side of astounding.
-And, it’s not something that we’d like to level out… It’s become the basis for Cadaretta; a distinct defining point of differentiation and not the one nail needs to be leveled to match the rest.
-It’s the one spot found in Washington State that singularly has the opportunity to define new flavors from ancient soil, with no parallel in the neighborhood.
+With the vineyards at Cadaretta, this is how it is for us, except for the fact that we have something so dramatically different in our Oregon vineyard.
+And, it’s not something that we’d like to level out.
+It’s become the basis for Cadaretta; a distinct defining point of differentiation and not the one which a nail needs to be leveled to match the rest.
+It’s the one spot found in Oregon that singularly has the opportunity to define new flavors from ancient soil for us.
 It is truly our unique story and an experiment worth close attention.

-What we have at Cadaretta Vineyards are fractured basalt soils, which are unique, as compared to the other 99.9 percent of soil types planted in Washington State.
-An important feature of this story is that nearly everything in Washington State is planted in flood-derived soils.
-Whether they’re wind-blown or alluvial, most soils planted here are derived from the non-native granite, which were finely ground by glaciers and redistributed by wind and water.
+Cadaretta Vineyards contain fractured basalt soils, which occur on steep hillsides all over the Columbia basin, as compared to the other 99.9 percent of soil types planted in other areas of the states.
+Whether they’re wind-blown or alluvial, most soils planted in the Basin are derived in part from the non-native granite, which was finely ground by glaciers and redistributed by wind and water.

-The Lickskillet Very Stony Loam series, the fractured and decayed basalts that we have at Southwind, are a rare soil type for the region.
-They don’t happen below 1,250 feet, the maximum height of the Missoula flood.
+The Lickskillet Very Stony Loam series, the fractured and decayed basalts that we have at Southwind, are common on every steep, hillside soil type for the region.
+They’re not present, however, below 1,250 feet, the maximum height of the Missoula flood.
 Because of the relatively high elevation, it’s not been historically convenient to develop water to these sites.
-As a result, this makes them very rare, because it’s so difficult to get water up that high.
-But when this does happens, viticulturists and winemakers find ancient basalt soils, with their highly oxidized irons and magnesiums.
-With these elevated calcium carbonate levels, they uncover very different mineral nutrients available to vines, which have a big flavor impact on the resulting wines.
+They’ve not been developed for viticulture, primarily because they are thin, rocky, and occur on steep slopes where cultivation is difficult.
+A challenge is that it’s so difficult to get water up that high (which is not the primary reason, however).
+But when this does happens, viticulturists and winemakers find ancient basalt soils, with highly oxidized iron and magnesium, as well as elevated calcium carbonate levels.
+This results in a distinctive assemblage of mineral nutrients available to vines, which have a big flavor impact on the resulting wines.

 It’s a rarity, and an experiment.
-It’s very difficult to access soils like this in a desert environment; the site is stony, harsh, sun, and wind exposed.
+It’s very difficult to access soils like this in this semi-arid environment; the site is stony, harsh, sunny, and wind exposed.

 The Back Story